From Design to Disclosure: When Disclosure Attains Design

 \begin{lemma} If \Cref{Assumption-Continuity} is satisfied, then for every achievable payoff profile $(u^*_S,u^*_R)$ and every $\e>0$, there is a finite partitional segmentation that achieves payoffs within $\e$ of $(u^*_S,u^*_R)$. \end{lemma}

 \textbf{Proof sketch.} Fix an achievable payoff profile $(u^*_S,u^*_R)$, a segmentation $\sigma$ and best response achieving this payoff profile, and $\e>0$.
-To illustrate the argument here, we assume that the receiver plays $\overline{a}(G)$ for all $G \in \supp \sigma$. \autoref{fig:approx_process} illustrates the three steps to how we approximate $\sigma$.
+To illustrate the logic, we assume that the receiver plays $\overline{a}(G)$ for all $G \in \supp \sigma$. \autoref{fig:approx_process} depicts the three steps of the argument.

-Because optimal actions may not be lower hemicontinuous in the belief, even small perturbations of the belief can induce significant changes in the receiver's best response and therefore significantly affect the sender's payoff.
+Because optimal actions may not be lower hemicontinuous in the belief, even small perturbations of the belief can significantly change the receiver's best response and thereby significantly alter the sender's payoff.
 We sidestep this issue by first perturbing any segment $G$ such that in the perturbed segment, all optimal actions are close to $\overline{a}(G)$: \autoref{Assumption-Continuity}\ref{a:continuity_2} assures that for every $G \in \supp \sigma$, there is a nearby segment $\overline{H}$ such that any best response to $\overline{H}$ is arbitrarily close to $\overline{a}(G)$.
 We obtain a new segmentation $\sigma_1$ by replacing each $G \in \supp \sigma$ with its corresponding $\overline{H}$.\footnote{To maintain Bayes' plausibility, we reduce the probability of each segment slightly and create one additional segment.} By choosing $\overline{H}$ sufficiently close to $G$, the receiver's payoff under $\sigma_1$ is within $\e/3$ of $u^*_R$ because by \autoref{Assumption-Continuity}\ref{a:continuity_1}, the receiver's payoff from choosing an optimal action is continuous in the belief.
 The sender's payoff under $\sigma_1$ is also within $\e/3$ of $u^*_S$ because any best response to $\overline{H}$ is arbitrarily close to $\overline{a}(G)$ and because the sender's payoff is continuous in the action for each type.

 The second step converts $\sigma_1$ to a finite segmentation $\sigma_2$ by ``merging'' segments in $\sigma_1$ that are sufficiently close to each other into a single segment, which is the average of the aforementioned segments.
 Because $\Delta(\Theta)$ is compact, the number of resulting ``average segments'' can be chosen to be finite.
 Because the receiver's best-response correspondence is upper hemicontinuous, any best response to an ``average segment'' in $\sigma_2$ is sufficiently close to any best response to any segment in $\sigma_2$ that is merged into it.
 Consequently, the payoffs under $\sigma_2$ are within $\e/3$ of those under $\sigma_1$.